 After nearly every hand goes up for question 1, we watch as nearly every hand goes down by question 3.
 If you are in the same situation, we’re here to help you understand what it takes to get recruited, and come up with a personal plan for giving yourself the best chance to play at the next level.

 Many high school ballplayers make the mistake of thinking if they aren’t contacted by college coaches or don’t have money to attend expensive showcases or play for expensive travel ball teams that they have no chance of playing in college.
 This is simply not true.
 While there are no guarantees, there’s a lot you can do to increase your chances of playing at the next level.
-That’s what this website is about: helping you get free access to the information and resources you need to successfully complete the college search and recruiting process and find a place to play at the next level, even if you’re on a tight budget.
+That’s what this website is about: helping you get free access to the information and resources you need to successfully navigate the college baseball recruiting process and find a place to play at the next level, even if you’re on a tight budget.

 We provide the information, you put in the work!

 If you have $0 to spend on the recruiting process, we still believe you can get recruited and play college baseball if you’re willing to work hard and put in the time.
 At KPB, we’ve created a system for collecting and sharing information from those who know college baseball and recruiting best– college coaches and players!
-We organize this information into written articles, podcast episodes, educational videos, and more, all designed to help you through the simple 10 step college search and recruiting process below:
+We organize this information into written articles, podcast episodes, educational videos, and more, all designed to help you through the 10 step college search and recruiting process below.